shader-slang/slang/docs/design/coding-conventions.md

 Macros should in general use `SCREAMING_SNAKE_CASE`.
 It is important to prefix all macros (e.g., with `SLANG_`) to avoid collisions, since `namespace`s don't affect macros).

+In names using camel case, acronyms and initialisms should appear eniterly in either upper or lower case (e.g., `D3DThing d3dThing`) and not be capitalized as if they were ordinary words (e.g., `D3dThing d3dThing`).
+Note that this also applies to uses of "ID" as an abbreviation for "identifier" (e.g., use `nodeID` instead of `nodeId`).

 ### Prefixes

 Prefixes based on types (e.g., `p` for pointers) should never be used.